Failover configurations for ABBYY FlexiCaptire Distributed

 The architecture of ABBYY FlexiCapture is shown in the figure below.

 Note: For more information about system components and the way they interact with each other, see ABBYY FlexiCapture architecture.

-- Set up the cluster nodes.
+- Set up the Processing Server in a failover cluster.